Kadın (TV series)

 Kadın (English title: Woman) is a Turkish drama television series based on the 2013 Japanese drama Woman, starring Özge Özpirinçci, Caner Cindoruk and Bennu Yıldırımlar.
 It premiered on Fox on October 24, 2017.

-The series was ended on February 4, 2020 after 81 episodes and three seasons.
+The series ended on February 4, 2020, after 81 episodes and three seasons.

 Plot

-This series follows the life of Bahar, a young widow with two children.
-She was abandoned by her mother when she was 8 and later loses her grandparents.
-Soon, Bahar meets Sarp, with whom she falls madly in love, but loses Sarp too as well after some years together.
-Bahar is left alone with her two children, Nisan and Doruk.
-Together, they turn life into a game, poverty into fun, and absence into joy.
-She believes that when one has a smile on their face, their heart also responds with a smile.
-Sometimes, she talks to Sarp's photograph about all her troubles, remembering their past life.
+This series follows the life of Bahar, a young widow of two children, Nisan and Doruk.
+Her husband, Sarp, died in a ferry accident a few years prior.

-Bahar has given up her life for her children.
-Her mother, Hatice comes back into her life after 20 years.
-Bahar wants to get close to her mother again but her half-sister, Şirin prevents her mother and sister from bonding.
-In order to protect Şirin's mental well-being, Hatice turns her back even though Bahar needs her.
-Bahar is helped by Hatice's husband, Enver and best friend, Yeliz.
-Soon, Bahar moves to new apartment and meets Arif and Ceyda.
-Arif is the son of Yusuf, the owner of Bahar's flat.
-Ceyda initially refuses Bahar but later helps her to survive.
+Bahar is forced to move to an impoverished neighborhood due to financial struggles and meets Arif and Ceyda.
+Arif is the son of Yusuf, the owner of Bahar's apartment building.
+Ceyda, while initially hostile towards Bahar, later befriends her.
+Bahar's estranged mother, Hatice comes back into her life after 20 years.
+While Bahar wishes to rekindle her relationship with her mother, her jealous half-sister Şirin prevents her mother and her from bonding.
+In order to protect Şirin's mental well-being, Hatice turns her back on Bahar once more.
+Bahar is secretly supported by her stepfather, Enver, and her best friend, Yeliz.

-Bahar finds out that she has aplastic anemia and needs a bone marrow transplant to save her life.
-She attempts to hide her condition from everyone due to her financial and social problems, but everyone soon learns about this and finds out that Şirin's bone marrow is suitable for transplant to Bahar.
+Bahar's health deteriorates over time and she soon finds out that she has aplastic anemia and needs a bone marrow transplant to save her life.
+She attempts to hide her condition due to her financial and social problems, but everyone soon discovers her illness.
+To Bahar's dismay, her half-sister Şirin's bone marrow is the only compatible donor; however, Sirin refuses to cooperate.

-Meanwhile, Sarp is shown to be alive, pretending as Alp Karahan.
-He is married to Pırıl and has twin children.
-He is told by Pırıl's father, Suat that Bahar and her children died 4 years ago, which is a lie made up by Şirin.
-To prove this, Suat makes fake graves and shows them to Sarp who believed that.
-Soon, Sarp meets Şirin.
-It's revealed that Şirin was in love with Sarp 4 years ago and she was the reason for Sarp's ferry accident.
-Suat kidnaps Şirin to stop Sarp from learning that Bahar is alive.
+Meanwhile, Sarp is shown to be alive, having adopted a new life under the name Alp Karahan; he is married to Pırıl, a wealthy socialite, and has twin children.
+He is misled by Pırıl's father, Suat, into believing that Bahar and their children died 4 years ago, a deception that was made up by Şirin.
+Suat, believing Şirin, creates fake graves to further enforce the lie.
+Soon, Sarp encounters Şirin and it is revealed that Şirin has created a very intricate web of lies because she is obsessed with Sarp, and was the cause of Sarp's ferry accident by falsely accusing him of sexual harassment.
+Suat kidnaps Şirin to prevent Sarp from learning that Bahar is alive.